-In summary, score reliabilities of the four cognitive subtests in the 2015 UKCAT ranged from moderate to high.
-Reliability for the total score was satisfactory.
-Variation in score reliability across the four tests can be partially attributed to the length of subtests.
-Improvement of score reliability can be attributed to a stronger item bank.
-A strong item bank provides higher flexibility in selecting better-fitted (more discriminative and reasonably challenging) items.
+In summary, score reliabilities of the three cognitive subtests in the 2016 UKCAT are in line with expectations given the test type and length.
+Reliability for the total scaled score was good and comparable to previous years.
+Variation in score reliability across the three tests can be partially attributed to the length of subtests.
+Improvement of score reliability can be attributed to a stronger item bank as a strong item bank provides higher flexibility in selecting better-fitted (more discriminative and reasonably challenging) items.